 Free tours are available during the end of each week.
 The design of this downtown LA music hall offers immersion in the popular post-modern architecture of Frank Gehry.
 My daughter isn’t generally into modern art, but this was still her favorite tour even now.
-Visitors get nice views of the upper areas with stainless steel forms which make for great photos.
+Visitors get nice views of the upper areas with close-ups of the stainless steel forms which make for great photos.

 La Miniatura (Millard House)

 Built in the 1980’s this iconic Los Angeles building was once one of the larger structures in the downtown skyline.
-Though everything else has now grown up around it, kids will enjoy going in the hotel and taking the oval glass elevators.
+Though everything else has now grown up around it, kids will enjoy going in the hotel and taking the exterior oval glass elevators.

 Pacific Asia Museum